SURFnet/eduxchange-eu-tech-docs/dataformat.md

 ## First request (enrollment start)

-After authentication and retrieving the person-data from the home institution, a combination of an offering-object and a person-object is sent to the configured endpoint of the backend.
+After authentication and retrieving the person-data from the home institution, a combination of an offering-object and a person-object is POST'ed to the configured endpoint of the backend.
 [An example of this message can be found here](https://github.com/SURFnet/student-mobility-inteken-ontvanger-email/blob/main/src/test/resources/data/requestV5.json).
-The `personId` in the data should be used for getting updated person information later.
+The `personId` in the data should be used for getting updated person information later and informing the home institution..

 ## Informing home-institution of an enrollment